Sparronator9999/YAMDCC/README.md

 | Other MSI Center features | ✔          | ❌        |
 | Open source               | ❌          | ✔        |

 1: As of v2.0.38, MSI Center takes about 950 MB of storage space when counting the UWP app (749 MB) and the files installed on first launch to `C:\Program Files (x86)\MSI` (205 MB).
+YAMDCC's installed size is based on the Release build of commit dc819a6, and includes all program files, but excludes config XMLs.

 2: MSI Center only supports setting the charge threshold to 60%, 80%, or 100%, while YAMDCC can set this to anything between 0 and 100% (with 0 meaning charge to 100% always).